ceclinux/cecvim/README.md

 ##dependencies

-- python-jedi
-- python2-jedi
-- silver-searcher-git
+- silver-searcher-git //for replacement of grep
-- ctags
+- ctags //for tagbar
-- autopep8
-- fanyi(npm install -g fanyi)
+- fanyi(npm install -g fanyi) //translate the word under cursor to chinese
-- flake8